istio/istio.io/content/en/news/releases/1.30.x/announcing-1.30/upgrade-notes/index.md

 ## Untaint controller

-If you enabled untaint controller using `taint.enabled` Helm value when deploying `istiod` chart, you previously also had to set the `PILOT_ENABLE_NODE_UNTAINT_CONTROLLERS` environment variable in the `istiod` deployment to `true`.
-This is no longer required, as the variable is now set automatically when the untaint controller is enabled.
+The `PILOT_ENABLE_NODE_UNTAINT_CONTROLLERS` environment variable is now automatically configured when `taint.enabled` is set in the Helm chart when deploying `istiod` chart.
+Manual activation of this variable in the istiod deployment is no longer necessary.

 ## Sidecar proxy service namespace selection changed